parbol/RobotControl/README.md

 This should have the executables implementing the calibration and assembly workflows.

 ## How to work with it?
-1) Start class
+1) Run the wanted script or connect to the Robot Controller
 '''
 rc = RobotController.RobotController("/dev/ttyUSB1", 115200, "")
 '''
-2) Start connection in Robot tablet
+2) Using the tablet, go to ETL and start connection.
+- Now, the handshake should be done
-3) Send wanted message
+3) Send the wanted messages